 Have you ever been injured while sleeping?

-I have been pondering that question.
+I asked myself that question.

 I’ve never slept out in the wilderness and had a black bear attack me.

-And I’ve never slept while my husband set the bed on fire, because I didn’t get dinner on the table on time.
+And I’ve never slept while my husband set the bed on fire because I didn’t get dinner on the table on time.
 I’m joking, of course.
 This scenario brought back memories of a movie I saw years ago called “The Burning Bed.”

-I can’t recall a time when I fell out of bed or got up from bed and walked into a lamp.
+I can’t recall a time when I fell out of bed or got up from the bed and walked into a lamp.

 Then it dawned on me that we all probably have slept in the wrong position at one time or another and woke up with pain in the back or neck.
 And the thought of sleeping on a tree branch for very long could definitely cause me back pain.

-After further reflection, I recall a time when my son, only about 9 months old at the time, fell off a sofa and hurt himself.
+Upon further reflection, I recall a time when my son, only about 9 months old at the time, fell off a sofa and hurt himself.
 Can you imagine the concern if it were your child?
-It scared me, and I worried that he could have broken his nose or suffered a concussion.
+It really scared me, and I worried that he could have broken his nose or suffered a concussion.
 Thankfully, though, he was fine.

 Let’s look at some outpatient documentation:

 A 9-month old child rolled off the sofa and onto the floor while sleeping at a relative’s home.
 The mom stated she was sitting next to her child on the sofa, and while she was looking away, the incident occurred.
 The mom was very concerned about possible injury.
-Pediatrician examined the child for any outward signs of injury or sustained trauma.
-The encounter was for observation, and suspected injury after fall was ruled out.
+The pediatrician examined the child for any outward signs of injury or sustained trauma.
+The encounter was for observation and suspected injury after fall was ruled out.
 The mom was instructed to look for any signs that may develop.